Siding Options for Your Middle Tennessee Home

 Wood Siding

 However, wood siding demands a high level of maintenance to protect against moisture, rot, and insect infestation.
-Regular painting or staining is necessary to extend its lifespan, and homeowners must remain vigilant about potential mold or termite issues.
+Regular staining is necessary to extend its lifespan, and homeowners must remain vigilant about potential mold or termite issues.
 While wood siding offers undeniable beauty, it is best suited for those who are willing to commit to its upkeep.

 Brick and Stone Veneer